seeu-inspace/easyg/web3/README.md

 </details>

-**Solution**
+<details>

+<summary>Solution</summary>

 Add a verification mechanism to make sure that an user can claim only its airdrop.
 An example is the following:

-<details>

-<summary>Code</summary>

 ```diff
 +    error MerkleAirdrop__AirdropAlreadyClaimed();